 - Testing boundaries.
 Kids don’t know boundaries until they test them.
 That’s why my toddler will throw a heavy toy because he didn’t know they aren’t meant for throwing.

 - Getting your attention.
-Isn’t it ironic that misbehavior is a near-guarantee our kids will get attention?
-Kids resort to talking back because they know you’ll respond (even if negatively).
+Isn’t it ironic that misbehavior guarantees kids will get attention?
+They resort to talking back because they know we’ll respond (even if negatively).

 - Masking other emotions.
-Kids talk back because of other emotions that may be difficult to articulate.
+Kids may feel other emotions that can be difficult to express.
 They could feel hurt, isolated or frustrated—and it may have nothing to do with you.

 - They know you won’t go away.
-As their parents, we get the worst meltdowns.
-From tantrums to talking back, they act up most around us.
-Yes, we’re the ones who discipline, but they also know we’ll still be there for them even if they misbehave.
+Parents are subject to the worst meltdowns.
+From tantrums to talking back, kids act up most around us because they know we’ll still be there for them even if they misbehave.

-Knowing that still doesn’t make a child talking back any better, nor more excusable.
-In other words, they should still learn that this behavior isn’t okay.
+Knowing why kids talk back still doesn’t make it any better, or more excusable.
+Kids should still learn that this behavior isn’t okay.
 How?

 - First, by understanding their deeper behaviors and developmental stages.

-- Then, by providing them with other means to express their frustrations.
+- Then, by providing kids with other ways to express their feelings.

 “We don’t talk to one another like that.”